sunnystars2/F3XPredator/README.md

  17 y.o

- Non-strict Catholic (I don't mention my religion much and don't EVER push it on anyone and I support all religions)
+ Non-strict Catholic (I don't mention my religion much or EVER push it on anyone and I support all religions)

  I'm kinda bad at showing affection sorry but I try </3